We’ve all heard the term, “SEO-friendly content”, but what does it actually mean? And how can we write in an SEO-friendly way?

 Blog title and URL

 The title of a blog is important because it’s the first thing that people will read.
-It should be attention-grabbing while providing some context about the topic of the article.
+It should be attention-grabbing while providing context about the topic of the article.

 Going back to the topic of a Mexico travel blog, a suitable title could be, Ten tips for travelling in Mexico.
 It includes the relevant keywords of “travel”, “Mexico”, and “tips”, as well as providing the reader with the knowledge that ten tips will be included in the article.